Concordium/concordium.github.io/source/mainnet/docs/network/baker-pool.rst

 If you are running a staking pool, you are responsible for managing your pool to maximize returns, both for yourself and those who have delegated stake to your pool.

 To help potential delegators with their choice, it is a good idea to create a website with information and add this URL to your staking pool configuration.
 The information you need is available on `CCDScan <https://ccdscan.io>`_ , read :ref:`this staking article <home-screen-baker>` for more details on and the tool.
-Through it, potential delegators can read about the pool and understand your goals.
+Through it, potential delegators can read about the pool, leading to a better understaing your goals.
 Having a URL on your staking pool configuration is not required.

 Research a staking pool
 =======================